mawrkus/pull-request-review-guide/README.md

 #### And the first reviewer is... you! / Assess your code

 After creating the pull request (PR) and before inviting anyone, take some time to assess your own code.
-Reviewing your changes outside of your IDE could help you spotting inconstencies, mistakes, missing parts, or even finding easier ways to solve the problem at hand.
+Reviewing your changes outside of your IDE could help you spotting inconsistencies, mistakes, missing parts, or even finding easier ways to solve the problem at hand.

 • [Go to top](#-guidelines) •